substrate-asia/hackathon-2022-winter/teams/38-O20k/README.md

 The bridge is just like a bank, issue wrapped tokens, anyway, when you ues the bridge, you just deal the wrapped token, not the really token of your own.

 To solve these problems, we will provide a base protocol stack for decentralized transactions, which is named as `Omniverse Protocol Stack` (`O20k` for short).
-The core meaning of `Omniverse` is that ***The legitimacy of all on-chain statements and operations can be verified and recorded simultaneously by different consensus spaces, regardless of where they were initiated.***
+The core meaning of `Omniverse` is that ***The legitimacy of all on-chain states and operations can be verified and recorded simultaneously by different consensus spaces, regardless of where they were initiated.***

  <!-- a brand new Token Protocol compatible with current token standards along with an advanced swap platform, which is absolutely decentralized and cryptographic-based solution, through which the exchange between tokens deployed on different chains can be processed with determining security.
 Besides, there's no need to divide your assets into different isolated parts, on the contrary, your assets can be accessed from any chain and be treated as a whole. -->

 ### Introduction
 Based on the philosophy of `Omniverse`, `O20k` consists of a new *token protocol* that is compatible with the current token standards and a corresponding *swap platform*.
 The main advantages of "O20k" are as follows:
-* Decentralized and cryptographic driven.
-* Free swapping without boundaries beyond different consensus spaces.
-* Determined verification and dertermined security.
-* Assets as a whole without being split into different blockchains.
+* **Pan-Ecological Legitimacy**.
+Provide decentralized free swapping over different consensus spaces and assets are considered as a whole without being segmented into different blockchains.
+* **Decentralized and Deterministic**.
+Provide deterministic security based on decentralized and cryptographic-based verification.
+* **Advanced AMM Model**.
+Provide improved mathematic curves compatible with smooth trading and price sensibility, and specific verifiable computation is brought in to improve efficiency.
 <!-- We are b named it `Omniverse Protocol Stack` (`O20k` for short) , which can do exchanges for different kinds of tokens distributed in diverse chains.   -->
-The details of `O20k` are as below:
+The innovation points of `O20k` are shown as below:
-* First, we provide a brand new token protocol called `Omniverse Token Protocol`(`OTP` for short), whose legality can be synchronized to any chain where `OTP` is deployed so that it to be accessed and operated anywhere at the same time as a whole, which is unlike being divided into isolated parts by token bridges.
+* First, we provide a brand new standard called `Omniverse Token Protocol`(`OTP` for short), whose legitimacy can be synchronized to any chain where `OTP` is deployed so that it to be accessed and operated anywhere at the same time as a whole, which is unlike being divided into isolated parts by token bridges.
 Besides, `OTP` is able to be compatible with current single-chain token protocols.
 * Second, an `Omniverse Swap Protocol` (`OSP` for short) is provided to make exchanges for different kinds of OTP tokens just like a CEX did but in a decentralized way.
 One `OTP` token can directly exchange with another `OTP` token on Polkadot, and the related states could be verifiable on other `O20k` deployed ecosystems such as Ethereum, NEAR, Flow, Move chains, etc.
 * Moreover, AMM is used to make calculations for exchanges and we innovatively worked out a new mathematical model called `O-AMM` to implement it, which can provide a wider "smooth trading range" than state of art and still keep the price sensitivity.

 For implementation, we will build a Substrate Parachain to make out `O20k`, which can connect the other Parachains by `XCM` so that `O20k` could provide services for the whole ecosystem of Polkadot.

 * The `OTP` has the following features:
   * The token based on `OTP` deployed on different chains is not separated but as a whole.
-If someone has one `OTP` based token $X$ on Polkadot, he will have one on Ethereum and other chains at the same time.
+If someone has one `OTP`-based token $X$ on Polkadot, he will have an **equivalent** one on Ethereum and other chains at the same time.
   * The state of the tokens based on `OTP` is synchronous on different chains.
 If someone sends/receives one token $X$ on Polkadot, he will send/receive one token $X$ on Ethereum and other chains at the same time.
   * The `OTP` works as below. ***Note that in an Omniverse token transaction the user only needs to initiate a sending transaction on whatever blockchain he prefers, and the rest things are all processed by the underlying protocols***.
 ![img](./docs/assets/OTP.png)
 <p align="center">Figure.1 Workflow of OTP</p>

 * The `OSP` has the following features:
-  * `OSP` is a decentralized DEX platform for Omniveser Tokens.
+  * `OSP` is a decentralized DEX platform for Omniverse Tokens.
 Omniverse token $X$ can be exchanged with Omniverse token $Y$ through `OSP`.
 Similiar to `OTP`, the swap happens as a whole on Polkadot and other blockchains.
-If someone initiate a swap of $X$ with $Y$, he will give out some amount of $X$ and get related amount of $Y$ on Polkadot and all blockchains where `O20k` deployed.
+If someone initiate a swap of $X$ with $Y$, he will give out some amount of $X$ and get corresponding amount of $Y$ on Polkadot and all blockchains where `O20k` deployed.
   * The Omniverse account of `OSP` is managed by the consensus of the `O20k` Parachain.
   * The `OSP` works as below. ***Note that in an Omniverse swap operation the user only needs to initiate an exchange transaction of token $X$ to token $Y$ on whatever blockchain he prefers, and the rest things are all processed by the underlying protocols.***
 ![img](./docs/assets/OSP.png)